 - respond appropriately to changes in the work setting

 - tolerate normal levels of stress, and

 - maintain regular attendance and be on time.

 Unlike for physical RFCs, there is no set of grid rules for mental RFCs.
 But like a physical RFC, Social Security will compare the limitations in your mental RFC to the tasks required in your past job to see if you can do your old job.
 If not, Social Security will compare the mental limitations in your RFC with the requirements of other jobs in the U.S. to determine whether there are any less mentally demanding jobs you can do.
+If you can't do any simple, unskilled job, you'll be found disabled.
 Before deciding that there is a type of job you can learn to do, Social Security must consider both your physical limitations and mental limitations combined.